 When comparing good jobs you can get without college experience, it’s helpful to consider earning potential and the skills you might need.

-There is no standard benchmark for what constitutes a good paying job.
-According to the Bureau of Labor Statistics (BLS), the average annual wage in March 2021 was $58,260.
+There is no standard benchmark for what constitutes a good-paying job.
+According to the Bureau of Labor Statistics (BLS), the average annual wage in October 2024 was $60,580.
 That’s across all occupations, regardless of education level.

-Whether that’s a good paying job for you depends partly on your lifestyle.
-Some people can live comfortably on $58,000 or less, while others might struggle.
+Whether that’s a good-paying job for you depends partly on your lifestyle.
+Some people can live comfortably on $60,000 or less, while others might struggle.
 A single person living in an area with a low cost of living may feel rich.
 But someone supporting a spouse and children in a high-rent area could easily disagree.

 Jobs that don’t require college can pay more or less than $100,000, depending on the industry.
-Perhaps a better question is what kind of trade-offs are involved in working a good paying job, in terms of time commitment and flexibility.
+(A spending app can help you stay on top of your financial situation once you the paychecks start rolling in.)
+But perhaps a better question is what kind of trade-offs are involved in working a good-paying job, in terms of time commitment and flexibility.

 Check your score with SoFi